anima-wg/brski-cloud/anima-brski-cloud.md

 ### Cloud Registrar Discovery

-BRSKI defines how a Pledge MAY contact a well-known URI of a Cloud Registrar if a local domain Registrar cannot be discovered.
+BRSKI defines how a Pledge MAY contact a well-known URI of a Cloud Registrar if a Local Domain Registrar cannot be discovered.
-Additionally, certain Pledge types might never attempt to discover a local domain Registrar and might automatically bootstrap against a Cloud Registrar.
+Additionally, certain Pledge types might never attempt to discover a Local Domain Registrar and might automatically bootstrap against a Cloud Registrar.

 The details of the URI are manufacturer specific, with BRSKI giving the example "brski-registrar.manufacturer.example.com".